carlosp420/nymphalidae_diversification/MS.md

 We also tested for a possible effect of non-random sampling of genera on the estimated speciation and mutation rates of our MCC tree.
+It has been found that the estimation of diversification rates can be biased in incomplete phylogenies if species were sampled non-randomly and rates are estimated assuming random sampling.
-We defined a strict higher level phylogeny [@stadler2013] by applying a cutoff limit at 24 MYA and collapsing the subclades younger than the cutoff into existing older clades (Fig. S1).
+@stadler2013 presented a method to estimate birth and death rates in the constant birth--death model for strict higher level phylogenies by applying a cutoff limit and collapsing the subclades younger than the cutoff into existing older clades.
+We defined a strict higher level phylogeny by applying a cutoff limit at 24 MYA (Fig. S1).
+The number of species for each clade were recalculated and assigned to remaining clades.
 Speciation and extinction rates were estimated for the resulting tree following the methods in @stadler2013.

 ### Effect of the quality of posterior distribution of trees on MEDUSA and Multi-MEDUSA
 We tested the effect of topology uncertainty and width of confidence intervals